 I love the tone of triumph in the final two lines.
 The word “atom” is interesting, here.
 I suppose what Dickinson is getting at here is that this spirit, or “soul” is something more than the material shell — the “lists of clay” — and cannot be seen or touched physically.
 I love the poet’s use of the word “lists” here because it delivers a sense of the physical plain of almost being boring; there are lists and lists of physically beautiful, materially rich people, but she has chosen one “soul” — one “atom” — who is all that she could ever want, even when the material realm has passed away.

-When one who died for truth was lain
+I died for beauty, but was scarce Adjusted in the tomb, When one who died for truth was lain In an adjoining room.

+He questioned softly why I failed?
+“For beauty,” I replied.
 “And I for truth, -the two are one; We brethren are,” he said.

 I initially chose this poem because it reminds me of Keats’ Ode on a Grecian Urn (you know, “Beauty is Truth, Truth Beauty – That is all/ Ye know on earth, and all ye need to know”?)
 Keats’ Ode is the best answer I could give to the question ‘why do I love poetry?’
 It never fails to hypnotise and nourish me with its enchanting, awesome music… so maybe I should be writing a blog about that instead.
 But I don’t really feel like it; I want to write about Emily Dickinson.